Snapwhiz914/python-GroupMeApi/README.md

 Every method in this library, unless otherwise stated below, will return one of the following:
  - An error (see error section)
  - A python object (see below)
- - A dictionary object that has the same structure as its corresponding API endpoint in the (Official API Docs)[https://dev.groupme.com/docs/v3]
+ - A dictionary object that has the same structure as its corresponding API endpoint in the https://dev.groupme.com/docs/v3
  - True, if there is no return data stated in the offical docs and there wasn't an error raised before it is returned
  - generally, if the main message of a result is encompassed in a name, eg: "messages": [] will just be returned as [], and "between".
 Refer to documentation so you know when this will happen